Exercise and weight loss – the basics

 Resistance training is when the muscles have to contract to work against a resistance.
 This can be either in the form of pushing or pulling, where a complete movement has both concentric (shortening of the muscle whilst it is contracting) and eccentric (lengthening of the muscle whilst it is contracting) parts.

-Resistance style movements usually last a matter of seconds and are repeated for a number of repetitions, often split into numerous sets to maximise muscular stimulation.
+Resistance style movements usually last a matter of seconds and are repeated for a number of repetitions.
+They are often split into numerous sets to maximise muscular stimulation.
 Some examples are: weight training, working with resistance bands, carrying heavy loads, heavy gardening, push-ups, sit ups and other body weight movements.

 Muscle tissue requires more energy to optimally function when compared to fat (gram for gram), meaning if you have more muscle and less fat your basal metabolic rate (the amount of energy your body requires for subconscious functions) will increase.
 This will help in sustaining weight loss.
 Resistance training tends to increase muscle strength and size.
 This means resistance training can help to increase your metabolic rate and thus your energy requirements.